-Lump-Sum One-time payment issued if there is no survivor immediately eligible for an annuity upon the death of an employee who had a current connection and 10 years of railroad service (or at least 5 years of service after 1995).
+Lump-Sum One-time payment issued if there is no survivor immediately eligible for an Death Benefit annuity upon the death of an employee who had a current connection and 10

-Medicare Part A Helps pay for medically necessary inpatient care in a hospital, psychiatric hospital Insurance hospital, or skilled nursing facility and for hospice and home health care.
+Medicare Part A Helps pay for medically necessary inpatient care in a hospital, psychiatric

+Hospital Insurance hospital, or skilled nursing facility and for hospice and home health care.

-Medicare Part B Helps pay for medically necessary physician services and many other medical Insurance medical services and supplies not covered by Part A.
+Medicare Part B Helps pay for medically necessary physician services and many other

+Medical Insurance medical services and supplies not covered by Part A.

-Medicare Part C Advantage Plans
+Medicare Part C Plans (offered by Medicare-approved private companies) which combine

-Plans (offered by Medicare-approved private companies) which combine Medicare Part A and Part B and, in some cases, Part D coverage.
+Advantage Plans Medicare Part A and Part B and, in some cases, Part D coverage.

-Medicare Part D

-Prescription Drug

-Coverage

-Voluntary prescription drug coverage that helps pay for brand name and generic drugs.
-Costs and coverage vary from plan to plan.
+Medicare Part D Voluntary prescription drug coverage that helps pay for brand name and generic drugs.
+Costs and coverage vary from plan to plan